wyne-ybanez/personal-portfolio-master/README.md

 - My Mentor Dick Vlaanderen for his continuous feedback
 - Tutors at Code Institute for their on-going support
 - Jim Lynx a Code Institute lead who provided me invaluable insight
+- Code Institute's Slack community which provided me with ideas as to how to approach the project